-Certificates are issued by Limerick City & County Council in the following format (A4-sized).
+For any person using vehicle spray shops or dry cleaners certificates are issued by Limerick City and County Council in the following format (A4-sized).
 They must be clearly displayed in a public area of the premises to which they apply.

-Spot fines of up to €1,000 and Court fines of up to €5,000 apply for breaches of the legislation.
-If you are aware of a possible breach, please contact the Council in confidence.
+Spot fines of up to €1,000 and court fines of up to €5,000 apply for breaches of the legislation.
+If you are aware of a possible breach, please contact the us in confidence.

 European Directives transposed into Irish law regulate operational procedures in businesses which use solvents or solvent-containing materials.

 Such businesses are required to undergo an inspection by an approved assessor at regular intervals and to hold a Certificate of Compliance, issued for a fixed duration, by the relevant local authority.

 To view these regulations, please click on the relevant links below.

 - S.I.
 No. 564/2012 - European Union (Paints, Varnishes, Vehicle Refinishing Products and Activities) Regulations 2012, colloquially known as "The Deco Paints Regulations" - Click here.

 - S.I.
 No. 398/2014 - The European Union (Paints, Varnishes, Vehicle Refinishing Products and Activities) (Amendment) Regulations 2014 - Click here.